 - Verbal praise

 - House points

 - Golden time

 - Stickers

-- Each class chooses a special person on a Friday to be the 'Star of the Week'.
-This is then shared with the whole school on a Monday in a Celebration Assembly.
+- Each class chooses a special person on a Friday to be their class Values Champion.
+This is somebody who has demonstrated our Core Christian Values through their behaviour and their treatment of others.
+Alongside this children are chosen to be the class Star of the Week, Writer and Mathematician of the week.
+These awards are then shared with the whole school on a Monday in a Celebration Assembly.